 As we mentioned, after the fact DUI charges are often supported by witness testimony instead of hard evidence that your BAC was above the legal limit.
 A professional DUI lawyer in Los Angeles could be able to argue that:

 - You are being falsely accused of drunk driving

-- Witnesses were not aware of how much you actually drank
+- Witnesses were not aware of how much you drank

-- You were acting relaxed at the party but were not actually drunk
+- You were acting relaxed at the party but were not drunk

 A legal professional may even be able to dispute a picture or video evidence used by the prosecution.
-The team at the Simmrin Law Group can focus on getting your charges reduced or even dismissed today.
-We’re here to stand up for you in and out of the courtroom.
+We can work on getting your charges reduced or even dismissed today.
+We are here to stand up for you in and out of the courtroom.

-Speak to a Lawyer If You’re Charged with a DUI After the Fact
+Speak to a Lawyer Today if You Have Been Charged with a DUI After the Fact

 You can be charged with a DUI after the fact in California.
-Contact the professionals at the Simmrin Law Group right away in this situation.
-Get legal advice about the best way to resolve your charges by filling out our online contact form or calling (310) 997-4688.
+Contact the professionals at Simmrin Law Group right away in this situation.
+Get legal advice about the best way to resolve your charges by filling out our online contact form or calling our office today.

-Focus on constructing a strong defense now with a FREE consultation from our DUI lawyers in Los Angeles.
+Get started on constructing a strong defense today with a free consultation from our DUI attorneys in Los Angeles.